olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 the registrar at the emergency department concurred.
-The orthopaedics department disagreed and pointed out the (quite subtle) radial fracture, but agreed that my scaphoid looked "weird" (their words), so they got me in for an MRI and asked if I'd had any previous imaging done of that wrist.
-I happened to have data from an MRI of that wrist from a year earlier on my backup server, and this got me thinking about storage and retrieval of these records in general.
-I finally got smart and started taking backups of these things, but during a less-organized period of my life the chances of tracking down a copy of that MRI in time for it to be clinically relevant would have been negligible.
+The orthopaedics department disagreed and pointed out the (quite subtle) radial fracture, but agreed that my scaphoid looked "weird" (their words), so they got me in for an MRI scan and asked if I'd had any previous imaging done of that wrist.
+I happened to have data from a year-old MRI scan of that wrist on my backup server, and this got me thinking about storage and retrieval of these records in general.
+I finally got smart and started taking backups of the things, but during a less-organized period of my life the chances of tracking down a copy of that MRI data in time for it to be clinically relevant would have been negligible.

 Maintaining an accurate and complete history of medical imaging is